 The best place to see the Chimpanzees of Rwanda is Nyungwe Forest – Chimpanzees are the only great apes found in the park.
-In order to track means an early start such 5:30 am.
+To track means, an early start, such 5:30 am.
 Daylight in Rwanda comes just before six.

 Chimpanzees – about 20 of them are also found in Gishwati Forest in Northwestern Uganda.

 They are also found in Gishwati Forest in Northwestern Rwanda.
-They are also rumored to be in a patch of Bamboo Forest of Nyungwe Forest however that is unconfirmed.
-The best place to see them is in Volcanoes National Park.
+They are also rumored to be in a patch of Bamboo Forest of Nyungwe Forest; however, that is unconfirmed.
+The best place to see them is at Volcanoes National Park.

-There are two groups that can be tracked in Volcanoes National Park The Musongga Golden Monkey group comprised of about 100 monkeys on the slopes of Mount Karisimbi and the Kabatwa Golden Monkey Group made up of about 70 monkeys in the Bamboo Forest on Mount Sabyinyo.
+Two groups can be tracked in Volcanoes National Park The Musongga Golden Monkey group comprised of about 100 monkeys on the slopes of Mount Karisimbi and the Kabatwa Golden Monkey Group made up of about 70 monkeys in the Bamboo Forest on Mount Sabyinyo.

 Angolan Colobus Monkeys of Rwanda – Nyungwe Forest:

-The Angolan Colobus Trek is not as strenuous as the Chimpanzee Trek tends to be and the sheer number of them in the tree-tops, the chatter of this groups delights visitors including their sloppy eating habits which actually help spread the seed of the fruit that they are eating in the forest.
+The Angolan Colobus Trek is not as strenuous as the Chimpanzee Trek tends to be.
+The sheer number of them in the tree-tops, the chatter of these groups, delights visitors, including their sloppy eating habits, which help spread the seed of the fruit that they are eating in the forest.

 If you want to the Angolan (Ruwenzori) Colobus Monkeys in abundance than a Trek – actually it will be more like a nature walk is the perfect morning activity for you.

-The Angolan Colobus walk has more in it than simply seeing the Colobus Monkeys but you will see other primates, birds and the vegetation of this montane forest.
+The Angolan Colobus walk has more in it than merely seeing the Colobus Monkeys, but you will see other primates, birds, and the vegetation of this montane forest.

 L’Hoest’s Monkeys of Rwanda – Nyungwe Forest:

-L’Hoest Monkeys at times referred to as Mountain Monkeys are endemic to the Albertine Rift and you can find them the Rwenzori Mountains and Bwindi Impenetrable Forest in Uganda and in Rwanda they are found in Nyungwe and Gishwati Forest – the latter is a forest that is in the process of being restored to a National Park.
+L’Hoest Monkeys, at times referred to as Mountain Monkeys, are endemic to the Albertine Rift.
+And you can find them the Rwenzori Mountains and Bwindi Impenetrable Forest in Uganda and Rwanda.
+They are found in Nyungwe and Gishwati Forest.
+In essence, the latter is a forest that is in the process of being restored to a National Park.

 They have dark black bodies and a fuzzy white beard – they move on all fours when on the ground as they forage for good.

-The males weigh between 5 kilos, while females are smaller in size – they spend their times in various forest which are found in Nyungwe Forest.
+The males weigh between 5 kilos, while females are smaller in size – they spend their time in the various forest, which are found in Nyungwe Forest.

-Their small groups are dominated by females with normally only one make in the group they can be often seen from the main road that cuts through the forest near the Unwink Reception to the forest.
+Females dominate Their small groups with typically only one make in the group.
+They can often be seen from the main road that cuts through the forest near the Unwink Reception to the forest.

 Owl-Faced Monkeys of Rwanda – Nyungwe Forest:

-Owl Faced Monkey unique in that it has a beak-like nose and the face resembles an owl.
-This shy monkey is rarely seen but you just might be the lucky one as you hike along the many trails of Nyungwe Forest.
+Owl Faced Monkey is unique in that it has a beak-like nose, and the face resembles an owl.
+This shy monkey is rarely seen, but you just might be the lucky one as you hike along the many trails of Nyungwe Forest.

 The Owl-Faced Monkey gray and has a white stripe that goes from the top of the lip to the top of the nose give the owl monkey that owl face